c3d/xl/doc/HANDBOOK_2-evaluation.md

    ```

 3. When the same name is used more than once for a formal parameter,
-   as in the following optimmization:
+   as in the following optimization:
    ```xl
    A - A    is 0
    ```